bio-tools/biotoolsDocs/IFB_tools.rst

 bio.tools registration interface
 """"""""""""""""""""""""""""""""
-* The *bio.tools* registration interface helps you to create and edit valid tool descriptions.
+* The *bio.tools* registration interface helps you to create valid tool descriptions.
+It's organised into different tabs ("Summary", "Function", "Labels" *etc.*):

+.. image:: _static/registration_interface.png

 It provides some hints, and ensures that the information you set is in the right format.

-Tool descriptions are edited using the *bio.tools* registration interface, which is organised into different tabs ("Summary", "Function", "Labels" *etc.*).

-.. image:: _static/registration_interface.png

-At any moment, you can click on *Save* |validate_save| to save your edits, and immediately publish the changes online.
+At any moment, you can click on save_ to save your edits, and immediately publish the changes online.
 All the information you specified will be checked to ensure it's in the right syntax.
-To (optionally) force a manual syntax check, click on *Validate*.
+To (optionally) force a manual syntax check, click on validate_.

 .. |asterix| image:: _static/red_asterix.png
    :width: 15px
    :height: 20px

+.. |save| image:: _static/save.png
+   :width: 100px
+   :height: 30px

-.. |validate_save| image:: _static/validate_save.png
+.. |validate| image:: _static/validate.png
    :width: 100px
    :height: 30px

 ..
 Important::